respeer-ai/docs/docs/en_US/CheCko/Installation.md

 # Installation

-Currently we don't publish pre-built package to chrome application store.
-Users who would like to use CheCko should install it from github repository.
+Currently, we don't publish the pre-built package to the Chrome application store.
+Users who would like to use CheCko should install it from the github repository.

-## Install from release zip package
+## Install from the release zip package

-### Download release package from github
+### Download the release package from github

 ```
 TBD